A Bottle of Bath Wash.

 It’s easy to fall into the trap.
 We work hard to do our best and no one notices, maybe they even criticize our hard work.
 I’ve experienced that before!

 But, remember my pastor’s wife, Charlotte, who taught my so much in the beginning?
-She brought home the truth.
+She brought home the truth one day while we were talking.
 She did it gently by suggesting that I make the time and hard work my gift to the bride and groom.

 The truth of the matter is that it was my attitude that needed adjusting.